dequelabs/combobo/README.md

     ```
 * `filter` (_String|Function_): A filter-type string (`'contains'`, `'starts-with'`, or `'equals'`) or a function that returns a array of filtered options.
   * Defaults to `'contains'`
+* `onPageFilter` (_Boolean_): To enable / disable filterng options on front end.
+If the developer wants to filter options from the server, then it should be false
+  * Defaults to `'true'`

 ### Example Combobo call with options